How Does Family Mediation Work?

 Barclay DeVere are trained mediation specialists actively engaged in attempting to amicably resolve matrimonial, family and other types of disputes without the need to go to court.

-- Mediation hearings are not generally conducted in a court room; they are arranged to take place at a time most suited to the disputing parties.
-The mediation process usually occurs in an office suite or other suitable location – somewhere where the participants can feel more relaxed.
+The majority of disputes can usually reach a fast settlement allowing the participant’s lives to get back on track.
 Experience shows that an informal location is extremely beneficial to the mediation process as it encourages participants to talk freely without being bound by the formal rules of a court.

 Results show that parties involved in the family mediation process are usually prepared to express a more open and candid approach when this can lead to reaching an amicable solution to their differences.
 This usually results in a settlement being made that is acceptable to both sides.